Five challenges the Fed chief may face in the next four years

 It's a promise that a new Fed chief may struggle to keep.
 Most Fed policymakers believe the current burst of above-2% inflation is temporary.
 But if the price rises prove more persistent, whoever heads the central bank may end up overseeing a liftoff in rates before all would-be workers can get a job.

-There are 5.7 million fewer Americans employed today than there were before the pandemic.
+As of August there were 5.3 million fewer Americans employed than there were before the pandemic.

 "There are a lot of things that are going to be different going forward that are really underlying structural aspects of the economy that I think we're going to have to pay a lot of attention to in order to make sure that we're appropriately calibrating our policy to the economy," Cleveland Fed President Loretta Mester said in an interview in August.